The Hound says "Welcome to Toonhound!" Toonhound logo

 of a minitaure robot designed by Tracy to act as a decorating machine.

-This is T.O.M. - short for Talk Operated Machine.
-T.O.M. isn't a particularly
+This is TOM - short for Talk Operated Machine.
+TOM isn't a particularly

 effective decorator, but he proves himself most able and becomes a regular